Low-density parity-check representation of fault-tolerant quantum circuits: Proof of Theorem

 In some time windows, only the identity gate is applied on qubit-$q$.
 If the first operation on qubit-$q$ is not initialisation, the identity gate is applied from the beginning to $t = (\tau_{min}-1)\Delta t$.
 If the last operation on qubit-$q$ is not measurement, the identity gate is applied from $t = \tau_{max}\Delta t + 1$ to the end.
 For two adjacent macroscopic vertices on the $X_q$ path, if $\vert\tau-\tau'\vert > 1$, the identity gate is applied between the two time windows.
 The subgraph for a sequence of identity gates is a pair of paths without any inter-path edge.
 Therefore, they can be taken into account in adjacent microscopic paths.

 In summary, each pair of dual macroscopic vertices corresponds to a pair of dual microscopic paths.
 Microscopic paths are valid bit and check trees.
 Except for long terminals, all vertices belong to microscopic paths on the symmetric Tanner graph of the constructed circuit.
-With the observation that inter-path edges are consistent on the two Tanner graphs, the theorem is proved.
+With the observation that on the two Tanner graphs inter-path edges are consistent, the theorem is proved.